jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

 (4) Every person who commits an offence against this Act for which no other penalty is prescribed in this Act shall be liable on conviction to a fine not exceeding $750 and, in the case of a continuing offence, to a further fine not exceeding $50 for every week or part of a week during which the offence continues.
 (5) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the offence was actually brought to the knowledge of the Registrar; but no charging document may be filed after the expiration of 3 years after the date on which the offence was committed.

-### 154 Recovery of fines, etc, imposed on society, branch, or credit union
+### 154 Recovery of fines, etc, imposed on society or branch
-When a fine has been imposed upon a registered society or branch, or credit union in any proceedings under this Act for an offence punishable on conviction, or where in any such proceedings any such society, branch, or credit union has been ordered to pay any costs, the payment of such fine or costs may be enforced and recovered in the same manner as if the society, branch, or credit union were a body corporate and as if all property vested in the trustees of the society, branch, or credit union were vested in the society, branch, or credit union itself for the estate or interest of the trustees therein.
+When a fine has been imposed upon a registered society or branch in any proceedings under this Act for an offence punishable on conviction, or where in any such proceedings any such society or branch has been ordered to pay any costs, the payment of such fine or costs may be enforced and recovered in the same manner as if the society or branch were a body corporate and as if all property vested in the trustees of the society or branch were vested in the society or branch itself for the estate or interest of the trustees therein.

 ### 155 Status of trustees and officers for purposes of Crimes Act 1961
-(1) The trustees of a registered society or branch or credit union shall be deemed to be trustees within the meaning of section 229 of the Crimes Act 1961.
+(1) The trustees of a registered society or branch shall be deemed to be trustees within the meaning of section 229 of the Crimes Act 1961.
 (2)

 ### 156 Liability of officers and of members of committee on commission of offence
-Where a registered society or branch or credit union is guilty of an offence against this Act, every officer of the society or branch or credit union bound to fulfil any duty whereof the offence is a breach or, if there is no such officer, then every member of the committee (unless that member is proved to have been ignorant of or to have attempted to prevent the commission of the offence) shall be liable to the same penalty as if he had committed the offence.
+Where a registered society or branch is guilty of an offence against this Act, every officer of the society or branch bound to fulfil any duty whereof the offence is a breach or, if there is no such officer, then every member of the committee (unless that member is proved to have been ignorant of or to have attempted to prevent the commission of the offence) shall be liable to the same penalty as if he had committed the offence.

-### 157 Institution of legal proceedings by or against society or branch or credit union
+### 157 Institution of legal proceedings by or against society or branch
-(1) The trustees of a registered society or branch or credit union, or any other authorised officer, may bring or defend, or cause to be brought or defended, any action or other legal proceeding in any court touching or concerning any property, right, or claim of the society or branch or credit union, and may sue and be sued in their proper names, without other description than the title of their office.
+(1) The trustees of a registered society or branch, or any other authorised officer, may bring or defend, or cause to be brought or defended, any action or other legal proceeding in any court touching or concerning any property, right, or claim of the society or branch, and may sue and be sued in their proper names, without other description than the title of their office.
-(2) In legal proceedings brought under this Act by a member, or person claiming through a member, a registered society or branch or credit union may also be sued in the name, as defendant, of any officer or person who receives contributions or issues policies on behalf of the society or branch or credit union, with the addition of the words “on behalf of the (society) or (branch) or (credit union)”.
+(2) In legal proceedings brought under this Act by a member, or person claiming through a member, a registered society or branch may also be sued in the name, as defendant, of any officer or person who receives contributions or issues policies on behalf of the society or branch, with the addition of the words “on behalf of the (society) or (branch)”.
 (3) No legal proceeding shall abate or be discontinued by the death, resignation, or removal from office of any officer, or by any act of any such officer, after the commencement of the proceedings.
-(4) Any summons, writ, process, or other proceeding to be issued to or against the officer or other person sued on behalf of a registered society or branch or credit union shall be sufficiently served by personally serving that officer or other person, or by leaving a true copy at the registered office of the society or branch or credit union, or at any place of business of the society or branch or credit union.
+(4) Any summons, writ, process, or other proceeding to be issued to or against the officer or other person sued on behalf of a registered society or branch shall be sufficiently served by personally serving that officer or other person, or by leaving a true copy at the registered office of the society or branch, or at any place of business of the society or branch.
-(5) Where the said summons, writ, process, or other proceeding is not served by means of such personal service, or by leaving a true copy at the registered office of the society or branch or credit union, a copy shall be sent in a registered letter addressed to the committee at the registered office of the society or branch or credit union, and posted at least 6 days before any further step is taken on the proceeding.
+(5) Where the said summons, writ, process, or other proceeding is not served by means of such personal service, or by leaving a true copy at the registered office of the society or branch, a copy shall be sent in a registered letter addressed to the committee at the registered office of the society or branch, and posted at least 6 days before any further step is taken on the proceeding.
-(6) Where the person against whom the proceedings are to be taken is himself a trustee of a society or branch or credit union, the proceedings may be brought by the other trustees or trustee of the society or branch or credit union.
+(6) Where the person against whom the proceedings are to be taken is himself a trustee of a society or branch, the proceedings may be brought by the other trustees or trustee of the society or branch.

 ### 158 Proof of documents
 (1) Every instrument or document purporting to be sealed with the seal of the Registrar shall be received in evidence without further proof.